joshualevitas/NLP_project_1/README.md

 2. write function to get "votes" for each category and predict a winner

 3. write functions to get "votes" for hosts, etc.

+## Instructions for running

+As of now, our get_hosts function seems to be working great.
+To use it, call get_hosts(year) where year is the link to the json file of tweets.

+There will be instructions when you try to call functions after running main.
+For some of the functions, we need the hardcoded list of awards that canvas mentions we will default to to avoid cascading error.

+Thanks for the help.

+-Komal and Josh